Carey Mulligan: 2009–2014: Breakthrough and rise to prominence

-That same year she starred in the film adaptation of Kazuo Ishiguro's acclaimed novel Never Let Me Go with Keira Knightley, and Andrew Garfield.
+That same year she starred in Never Let Me Go, the film adaptation of Kazuo Ishiguro's acclaimed novel of the same name, alongside Keira Knightley and Andrew Garfield.
 She won a British Independent Award for her performance.

 That same year she starred in the Oliver Stone-directed film Wall Street: Money Never Sleeps.
 Screened out of competition at the 2010 Cannes Film Festival, it was her first major studio project.
 Later that year she also provided vocals for the song "Write About Love" by Belle & Sebastian.

-She returned to the stage in the Atlantic Theater Company's off-Broadway play adaptation of Ingmar Bergman's Through a Glass, Darkly, from 13 May – 3 July 2011.
+She returned to the stage in the Atlantic Theater Company's off-Broadway play adaptation of Ingmar Bergman's Through a Glass, Darkly, from 13 May to 3 July 2011.
 Mulligan played the central character, a mentally unstable woman, and received glowing praise from reviewers.
-Ben Brantley, theater critic for The New York Times, wrote that Mulligan's performance was "acting of the highest order"; he also described her as "extraordinary" and "one of the finest actresses of her generation."
+Ben Brantley, theater critic for The New York Times, wrote that Mulligan's performance was "acting of the highest order" and called her "extraordinary" and "one of the finest actresses of her generation".
 For her performance she was nominated for the Drama Desk Award for Outstanding Actress in a Play.